 - Set realistic expectations.
 Feel free to start signing with your child at any age — but remember that most children aren't able to communicate with baby sign language until about age 8 months.

 - Keep signs simple.
 Start with signs to describe routine requests, activities and objects in your child's life — such as more, drink, eat, mother and father.
 Choose signs that are of most interest to your child.
 In addition to using formal signs, encourage meaningful gestures, such as pointing and the hand movements that accompany nursery rhymes.

 - Make it interactive.
 Try holding your baby on your lap, with his or her back to your stomach.
 Embrace your baby's arms and hands to make signs.
 Use signs while communicating with your baby.
 To give signs context, try signing while bathing, diapering, feeding or reading to your baby.
-Acknowledge and encourage your child when he or she uses gestures or signs to communicate.

 - Stay patient.
 Don't get discouraged if your child uses signs incorrectly or doesn't start using them right away.
 The goal is improved communication and reduced frustration — not perfection.
 However, avoid accepting indiscriminate movements as signs.